Call us today to see how we can help you be at your best.

 Microsoft now includes integration between SCCM 2012 R2 & Windows inTune subscriptions to help manage mobile devices all from the centralized SCCM 2012 R2 Console.
 The general feel from the end user community regarding this package is that it's not a true "MDM" solution, but rather some clever integration with existing products to accomplish an MDM-like goal.
 The features compared to the rest are relatively the same, however, its usability is complex compared to the other web-based solutions.

 Windows inTune in conjunction with SCCM 2012 R2 gives you an MDM solution utilizing your existing SCCM 2012 R2 infrastructure.
 All management of devices and policies can take place in the existing SCCM console for a truly unified "single console" solution.

-The MDM solutions listed above is by no means a complete list and is provided solely based on unbiased feeback from end users as well as input from customers inquiring about possible solutions.
+The MDM solutions listed above is by no means a complete list and is provided solely based on unbiased feedback from end users as well as input from customers inquiring about possible solutions.
 As stated earlier in this article, most enterprise based MDM solutions provide the same feature set, limited by the actual device API's.
-Useability, pricing and support should encompass the most weight in your decision to choose an MDM provider that best fits the needs of your business.
+Usability, pricing, and support should encompass the most weight in your decision to choose an MDM provider that best fits the needs of your business.

 Sign up today to receive our monthly newsletter with tips, Microsoft funding availabilites, upcoming events and industry news.

 Take advantage of this hands-on event that will guide you through Microsoft’s security tools and how to protect your business interests.

 Sign-up to our monthly newsletter for valuable insights, workshops/events and funding available for your next project!